fbrowther/Web-Scraping-Challenge/README.md

 ## Important Note:
-Please click 'Get Latest Mars Data' button on the html webpage to load the data first time (and Update too!)
+Please click 'Get Latest Mars Data' button on the html webpage to load more recent data.

 # Web-Scraping-Challenge